JanDeDobbeleer/oh-my-posh/docs/docs/segment-node.md

 ## What

-Display the currently active node version when a folder contains node files.
+Display the currently active node version.

 ## Sample Configuration